IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/container-service/managed-cluster/README.md

 - Type: array
 - Default: `[]`

-### Parameter: `privateDNSZuno`
+### Parameter: `privateDNSZone`

-Private DNS Zuno configuration.
-Set to 'system' and AKS will create a private DNS zuno in the node resource group.
-Set to '' to disable private DNS Zuno creation and use public DNS.
-Supply the resource ID here of an existing Private DNS zuno to use an existing zuno.
+Private DNS Zone configuration.
+Set to 'system' and AKS will create a private DNS zone in the node resource group.
+Set to '' to disable private DNS Zone creation and use public DNS.
+Supply the resource ID here of an existing Private DNS zone to use an existing zone.

 - Required: No
 - Type: string